-I sit on a curb and see a trash truck overflowing with bags, remember morning rides on Saba on winding dangerous roads on the way for a day of cistern building a number of years ago when I was inclined to volunteer and thought a place to stay was worth moving rock and mixing cement by hand for no pay.
+I watch a trash truck overflowing with bags coming closer, remember morning rides on Saba on winding dangerous roads on the way for a day of cistern building a number of years ago.

 ” Here we are, ” they say, ” take our picture. ”

 They wave at me, as they go by.

 Picking up refuse seems to be bad only if you see it that way.